 10. Obtain evidence from management to support that agendas for meetings recorded in the minute book were posted or advertised as required by R.S.
-42:11 through 42:28 (the open meetings law); and report whether there are any exceptions.
+42:11 through 42:28 (the open meetings law), and report whether there are any exceptions.

-Management represented that the District is only required to post a notice of each meeting and the accompanying agenda on the door of the District's office building.
-Although management has asserted that such documents were properly posted, we could find no evidence supporting such assertion other than an unmarked copy of the notices and agendas.
+Management represented that the Drainage District is only required to post a notice of each meeting and the accompanying agenda on the door of the Drainage District's office building.
+Management has asserted that such documents were properly posted and each month's meeting has a Certificate of Publication.